-- 1. To identify sources of risk and potential loss to our property, our employees, and the general public. - 2.
+- 1. To identify sources of risk and potential loss to our property, our employees, and the public. - 2.
 To evaluate the potential risks that exist within our operations and activities and the associated losses that may occur. - 3.
-To correct deficiencies that have been identified by inspection as quickly as possible. - 4.
+To correct deficiencies that have been identified by inspection in a timely manner. - 4.
 To monitor that potential risks and deficiencies have been properly corrected. - 5.
-To make any necessary changes to ensure the risk is being controlled in the most effective way possible.
+To make necessary changes to ensure the risk is being controlled effectively.

-• • , hereby acknowledge access to or a receipt of a copy of s my responsibility to read and ask questions regarding d in the Safety Manual.
-I also understand that it is my ounty Safety Manual.
+Ι, , hereby acknowledge access to or a receipt of a copy of , , It is my responsibility to read and ask questions regarding ned in the Safety Manual.
+I also understand that it is my Signature

-· ,

-Signature